EhsanYousefi/Prong/README.md

 account = Account.new
 account.run_hooks(:update, :all, true) do
   # Do update business here
-  # return value will be Array of values which returned from callbacks + value which returned in this block
+  # return value will be Array of values which returned from callbacks + value which returned from this block
 end
 ```